monasticus/mimeo/README.md

 </SomeEntity>
 ```

-## Mimeo configuration
+You can find more configuration examples in the `examples` folder.

-Mimeo configuration is defined in a json file including internal settings and data templates.
+## Documentation

-You can find several examples in the `examples` folder.
+### Mimeo configuration

-### Internal settings
+Mimeo configuration is defined in a json file using internal settings and data templates.

 |               Key               |  Level   |      Required      | Supported values |    Default     | Description                                                              |
 |:-------------------------------:|:--------:|:------------------:|:----------------:|:--------------:|--------------------------------------------------------------------------|